Go Back

 Method

-In a large bowl, whisk together flour, baking powder, and salt.
+3. Combine Dry Ingredients: In a separate bowl, whisk together the 1/2 cup flour, baking powder, and salt.

-Fold in most of the fresh blueberries, reserving a few for the top.
+6. Add Berries: Fold most of the blueberries into the batter, reserving a few for topping.

 Notes